ANMEF, AE-1 & Rabaul Tour (Frangipani festival)

 - Certificate of Participation

 - Public Liability Insurance

-- Entry Visa to Papua New Guinea (Free)
+- Entry Visa to Papua New Guinea free on arrival

-This is an all-inclusive package of international airfare, transport, meals & accommodation.
+This package includes all transport, meals & accommodation and flights from any Australian Capital City to PNG.
 Discounts are available to previous clients.

 *Transfers from other locations are available on request